DCT

 Key Claims at a Glance

-- Essential elements of claim 7 include:
+- The essential elements of claim 7 include:

 - composing a presentation for a desired web page by creating a list of URLs;